SherbyRobotics/racecar/doc/README.md

 # Recharging the RaceCar
 * The RaceCar contains two batteries:
     * a 8.4V Traxxas battery to power the motors and
-    * a 5V Anker battrey to power the Raspberry Pi and the LiDAR.
+    * a 5V Anker battery to power the Raspberry Pi and the LiDAR.

 * To charge the Anker battery, use the small USB connector, plug it in the "input" port, then connect the other side to a computer's powered USB or a phone charger 5V.
 If the battery is empty, it can take many hours to charge (maybe charge during the night), but it should last long.

     ![](https://github.com/SherbyRobotics/racecar/blob/master/doc/racecar_anker_battery.jpg "anker_battery" )

-* For the Traxxas battrey, use the charger coming with the Kit (it may differ from the figure below depending on the version).
+* For the Traxxas battery, use the charger coming with the Kit (it may differ from the figure below depending on the version).
 Make sure the switch of the power board is on left ("Charge").
 Connect the wires like in the figure below. **To avoid short circuit, make sure to connect the "banana" plugs first in the charger before plugging the other end to the power board (do the inverse when removing the wires after charging!)**.
-On the charger, make sure the battrey type is set to NiMH and the maximum current limit is 3A.
+On the charger, make sure the battery type is set to NiMH and the maximum current limit is 3A.
 Hold « Start » to start the charging.
 When the battery is charged, the charger would stop by itself with a sound.
 Stop the charging manually if it has been charging for more than 1 hour.
 Normally, the charging time is around 30-40 minutes if the battery is empty.

     ![](https://github.com/SherbyRobotics/racecar/blob/master/doc/racecar_traxxas_battery.jpg "traxxas_battery" )